Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Where it takes place

 The places for Valentine's Day celebrations in Paris are diverse.
-Here is a list of some of my favorite ideas.
+Below I share with you a list of some of my favorite ideas.

 • Valentine's Dinner on the Bateaux Parisiens: Take one of the dinner cruises on the Seine that also include champagne and live music.

 • Valentine's Day at the Moulin Rouge: the legendary Moulin Rouge also welcomes lovers in a show specially prepared for Valentine's Day.
-Book your ticket to the Moulin Rouge with dinner.
+Book your ticket to the Moulin Rouge with dinner and transportation.

 • Dinner for two at the Eiffel Tower: One of the restaurants of the Eiffel Tower prepares every year a special menu for Valentine's Day.
 On February 14 you can enjoy a romantic evening with one of the most perfect views of the city.
 If you do not want to participate in the dinner you can buy your night tickets to the Eiffel Tower and climb to the top just to enjoy the view.

-• Attend a musical: Musicals in Paris are becoming increasingly popular and a fantastic option if you are in February at this time of year.
+• Attend a musical: Musicals in Paris are becoming more and more popular and a fantastic option if you find yourself in February at this time of year.

 Book a night cruise on the Seine

-2. Learn how to make French pastries at la Chandeleur
+4. Learn how to make French pastries by the Chandeleur

 Crepes| ©Delaney Van